GraphQL Fragments

 }

-import { ResponsiveImageFragment } from "@types/graphql"
+import { ResponsiveImageFragment } from "@generated-types"

 type Props = {